djcustard/GestureGAN/README.md

 Currently the 1DGAN works off the function being of symettrical uniform.
 Random points are selected from the real function and these each connect to form a rough outline of the functions shape.
 However I propose that we take 'slices' rather than points from a signal.
 This would mean that 'slices' of continuous audio are fed into the discriminator model, rather than individual points.
 Because of the complexity of the signal from the audio clip, taking 'slices' should furthermore give the model and understanding of how the points are arranged and positioned throughout the clip.

+DsExGAN is the python program I have interpretted this idea into.
+I will upload the code soon, currently trying to train the discriminator.

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.

 Links: